patleahy/lir/README.md

 }
 ```

+### Including literal values

-You can include additional littoral values in the output using append the `include` keyword to a rule.
+You can include additional literal values in the output using append the `include` keyword to a rule.

 *Input*
 ```js